War Is Hell (comics)

 War Is Hell is a horror/war comic book series released by Marvel Comics from 1973 to 1975.
 For its first six issues, it featured reprints of Marvel war comics, followed by two issues of reprints of Sgt.
 Fury and his Howling Commandos.
 Beginning in issue #9, the series featured new material; the star of the series became Death, who forces a dishonorably discharged Polish-American soldier named John Kowalski, killed in the invasion of Poland, to die countless deaths in other lives.
 A War Is Hell limited series featuring Phantom Eagle appeared in 2008.
+A one-shot issue of War is Hell was released in 2019 to commemorate the 80th anniversary of Marvel Comics, featuring a World War II story written and penciled by Howard Chaykin and a story set during the US intervention in Afghanistan written by Phillip Kennedy Johnson and penciled by Alberto Alburquerque.